Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Introduction

-We are particularly interested in the applications of optimization with predictions in environments where switching costs are present.
+We are particularly interested in studying the model deployment frequency.
+More specifically, we look at the applications of optimization with predictions in environments where switching costs are present.
 This topic has featured in research on online convex optimization (OCO) problems.
-In control theory, a widespread strategy for tackling online multi-step optimization challenges is the employment of the Receding Horizon Control (RHC) algorithm, also referred to as model predictive control (MPC).
+In control theory, a widespread strategy for tackling online multi-step optimization challenges is the employment of the Receding Horizon Control (RHC) algorithm.
 When rerun at every time step, this method commits to the first step of the future horizon while treating later decisions as advisory.
-The research conducted by \citet{chen2015online} sheds light on the role of noisy prediction in the design of the OCO algorithm.
-Those authors propose a model that simulates realistic prediction errors.
-Using this model, they show analytically that an alternative Averaging Fixed Horizon Control (AFHC) algorithm can achieve sublinear regret and a constant competitive ratio, which indicate a desirable level of optimality in reference to the theoretical best policy.
-Figure \ref{fig:diagrams_oco} shows an overview of the RHC and AFHC algorithm designs, along with other algorithms discussed further.
-Those authors state that other algorithms can reach better performance if they can use the predictions more efficiently.
-A later work, \citet{chen2016using}, introduces a class of policies known as Committed Horizon Control (CHC), which extends the principles of Receding Horizon Control (RHC) and Adaptive Forward Horizon Control (AFHC) through the integration of a commitment concept.
-This concept involves specifying a predetermined number of steps that the algorithm executes.
-The analysis of the generalized problem reveals a trade-off set by the varying levels of switching costs and quality of the predictions.
-The general observation is that the level of commitment is problem-specific and depends on the nature of the switching costs and the quality of the predictions.
-Therefore, the results show that the commitment level should be tuned for maximizing the performance of the policy.
+The Fixed Horizon Control (FHC) algorithm is a generalization of the algorithm that commits to a fixed number of steps $v$ in the future before re-optimizing the policy.
+The difference between the two algorithms is illustrated in Figure \ref{fig:diagrams_oco}.
+Throughout this paper, we will use the term FHC to align with the focus on commitment-specific optimization.
+In literature, the FHC/RHC algorithm is often referred to as Model Predictive Control (MPC), which is a well-established method for solving online multi-step optimization problems in control theory.